 Average This finds the average value of the selected Y expression.
 It is computed over the range from XMin to XMax.
 Fall_Time This marks the N'th time the Y expression falls through the specified Low and High values.
 It places cursors at the two data points, and returns the difference between the X values at these two points.
 Frequency This is the numerical complement of the Period function.
 It behaves like the Period function, but returns 1/Period.
 The function places cursors at the two data points.
 Gain_Margin This finds the gain margin of a plot.
 A dB(expr) plot and a PHASE(expr) plot must be present.
 This function is only available in AC analysis.
 High_X This finds the global maximum of the selected branch of the selected Y expression, places either the left or the right cursor at the data point, and returns its X value.
 High_Y This finds the global maximum of the selected branch of the selected Y expression, places either the left or the right cursor at the data point, and returns its Y value.
+Integral This finds the integral of the selected Y expression.
+It is computed over a user-specified range.
 Low_X This finds the global minimum of the selected branch of the selected Y expression, places either the left or the right cursor at the data point, and returns its X value.
 Low_Y This finds the global minimum of the selected branch of the selected Y expression, places either the left or the right cursor at the data point, and returns its Y value.
-Peak_Valley This marks the N'th peak and N'th valley of the selected Y expression.
-It places the cursors at the two data points, and returns the difference between their Y values.
-It is useful for measuring ripple, overshoot, and amplitude.